DarkShadowGithub/Info4190IndividualGitExercise/README.md

 Once you have input your two numbers, it will then ask you if you want to do addition, subtraction, multiplication, or division.
 Type in 1 for addition, 2 for subtraction, 3 for multiplication, or 4 for division.
 If you input an invalid answer, it will have you type in a new one.
 Once that is done, it will give you a result based on the options chosen.
 It will then ask you if you want to use the calculator again.
 If you type y, it will continue, but if you type anything else, the program will end.
 This is contains the Calculator file which is where all of the user input and displays are found.
-It will pass and receive the numbers to the other classes.
+It will pass and receive the numbers from the other classes.